CharlliePhillips/JIF-4328/service-monitor-RFC.md

 - Implement a "discovery" protocol that adds devices discovered during boot?
 - When the ‘start’ command is used from the CLI should nothing be done if missing dependencies?
 Or should those be started automatically?
 - Which daemons need what information from the Kernel, what syscall?
-- What happens when a service is not responding that has dependent services still running?s
+- What happens when a service is not responding that has dependent services still running?
 - How do permissions/security on the API work?